 - Provide high quality evaluator training and professional development which includes MESI Spring Training and the Summer Institute

-- Provide high quality, low cost evaluation consulting, technical assistance, and capacity building
+- Provide high quality, cost-effective consulting, technical assistance, and capacity building

 - Conduct research and development for program evaluation